Harris M. Cooper

 Dr. Cooper served as editor for the Psychological Bulletin from 2003 through mid-2009.
 Psychological Bulletin is in the top 5 social science journals in total citations and impact factor.
 He was the Chair of the APA Council of Editors in 2006 and was a member of the committee that revised the APA Publication Manual (2010).
 In 2012, Dr. Cooper became the inaugural co-editor of the Archives of Scientific Psychology, APA’s first open methods, collaborative data sharing, open access journal.
 He remained as editor until 2015.

 From 2009 to 2015, Dr. Cooper served as the Chief Editorial Advisor for the APA’s journal publishing program.
-In this role, he serves as a resource to the editors of APA’s 70+ journals as well as the mediator of disputes between editors and authors and between authors and authors.
-Dr. Cooper’s latest book (2016), Making Ethical Choices in Research: Managing Data, Writing Reports, and Publishing Results in the Social Sciences, draws from the experience.
+In this role, he served as a resource to the editors of APA’s 70+ journals as well as the mediator of disputes between editors and authors and between authors and authors.
+Dr. Cooper’s book, Ethical Choices in Research: Managing Data, Writing Reports, and Publishing Results in the Social Sciences (2016), draws from the experience as well as a review the related scholarship.
 The book goes beyond the proper treatment of human research subjects to examine frequently neglected ethical issues that arise after data has been collected.
-He teaches students and researchers about important ethical considerations related to: collecting, managing, and interpreting study data; assigning research responsibilities and authorships to team members; preparing and publishing research reports; and interacting with the media and the scientific community after publication.

 Dr. Cooper served as the Chair of the Department of Psychology & Neuroscience at Duke University from 2009 to2014.
-This academic unit has 40 primary faculty members, over 50 allied and secondary faculty members, and 20 non-regular faculty members.
-Annually, it trains over 70 graduate students, 350 psychology and 175 neuroscience majors.
 He also served as Chair of the Department of Psychological Sciences at the University of Missouri and Director of Duke University’s Program in Education.

 Research synthesis and meta-analysis, research methods and ethics, education policy